“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “I’m from upstate.”

-“Suppose there is more to New York than New York City.”
+“I suppose there is more to New York than New York City.”
 Matlock turned around, making an obvious point of taking in his new environment.
 “So this is Odawara.”

 “Welcome to the suburbs.”
 Thackeray picked up one of Matlock’s suitcases and gestured with his free hand.
 “We go thataway.”
 They turned up the street.
 “It’s a pretty nice apartment.
 Gordon got the place right before I transferred in.”
 Thackeray didn’t mention the cabarets.
-He didn’t think Matlock would notice, he was right.
+He didn’t think Matlock would notice, and he was right.

 “Second down on the second floor.”
 Thackeray marched up the open staircase and threw open the door to the apartment.

 Matlock wasn’t paying a great deal of attention to his new companion.
-He had noticed something different, something unique when he walked in the door.
+He had noticed something different, something unique, when he walked in the door.

-“Air conditioning?” he said, incredulously.
+“Air conditioning?” he said incredulously.

 “—and the bedrooms are in there,” Thackeray went on.
 “Gordon has the tatami, we have the simulated wood tile.
 You have the closet on the left.”